-Differences Between Simulators/Emulators and Real Devices
+Differences Between Simulators, Emulators, and Real Devices

-Testing on real devices means you use the same mobile handsets that your users would use to test the behaviour and functionality of your website or app.
+Testing on real devices means you use the same mobile handsets that your users would use to test the behavior and functionality of your website or app.
 In real device testing, independent software testing teams or in-house software testing teams use actual mobile Android phones, Blackberry, iOS, tablets, or iPads to test an application and ensure it will run smoothly for your customers.

 Simulators and emulators are virtual devices or software programs on a computer that provide the same functionality as a real phone.

 Let’s learn about the differences between a simulator and an emulator:

 |Simulates the internal state of a phone.||Emulates or mimics the outer behavior of a phone.|